-The mission of the Tribeca Flashpoint College Info Commons/Library is to support the information and research needs of students, faculty, and staff.
+The mission of the Flashpoint Chicago Info Commons/Library is to support the information and research needs of students, faculty, and staff.
 Services include bibliographic instruction, reference services, interlibrary loan, and access to circulating print, media, and online resource collections focused on the school’s curriculum.

 Faculty can request library instruction sessions for their classes.
 Depending on the needs of the class, class time may be a few minutes for a very brief visit or for the entire class for active learning.
 Librarians will work with classroom faculty to schedule the best time for the library instruction session and determine what information literacy skills students need to successfully complete their assignment and the appropriate amount of time for each instruction session.